Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Fate Core (2013, Balsera/Hicks/Donoghue)

-Fate Core shows that you don’t need hit points for a heroic story.
-Characters stay in the action because the rules manage how failure accumulates and how recovery happens.
-Harm is tracked with Stress and Consequences, which are rated as Mild, Moderate, or Severe.
-These must be filled before a character is removed from a scene, and even then, what happens next is discussed instead of being instantly fatal.
-Recovery is part of the game’s flow, not something you have to earn.
-Stress goes away between scenes, and Consequences heal in a set order.
+Fate Core isn’t inherently a fantasy system: it’s a fiction-first, narrative engine designed to emulate proactive, capable characters in any genre.
+It shows you don’t need hit points or spell slots to tell a heroic story.
+Instead, the rules handle how tension builds and how characters recover.
+Harm is tracked using Stress and Consequences, which come in Mild, Moderate, or Severe levels.
+These need to be filled before a character leaves a scene, and even then, what happens next is negotiated at the table rather than being instantly fatal.
+Recovery is built into the game’s flow; stress goes away between scenes, and Consequences heal in a predictable narrative order.

 Check out the Condensed rules for free on the official site to see what Fate is like.